mdulansk/Power-Outage-EDA/README.md

 ## Permutation Test

-Null Hypothesis: The number of power outages per capita from states in the West and in the East come from the same distribution.
+Null Hypothesis: The number of power outages per capita from states in the West and in the East comes from the same distribution.

-Alternate Hypothesis: The number of power outages per capita from states in the West and in the East come from different distributions.
+Alternate Hypothesis: The number of power outages per capita from states in the West and in the East comes from different distributions.

 Significant Level: 0.05.
 Type I error is not consequential.
+Scientific standard level of significance.

 Test Statistic: Difference of means of power outages per capita from the West and East.
 This is an effective statistic because it compares the central tendency of the two distributions, which is the main concern for the question.